 Click OK.
-The normal probability plots for failure times for each of the five groups will be displayed.
+The normal probability plots for the volumes of INAH3 for each of the five groups will be displayed.
 You can view them in Section 6.

 If you now want to merge all six subfiles into the original file with the data for all six treatments, click on Split File... in Data, and check Analyze All Cases radio button.